contentful/slash-developers/docs/tutorials/android/offline-persistence-with-vault.md

 `@Field` elements can point to other resources, this is what we call links/references.
 Since the `images` field is a reference to many `Media` resources, we declare it as a `List`.
 Later when we use Vault to fetch these resources as objects, the links will be automatically resolved.

 Now that our model is defined, we need to bundle it into a space, which is the glue that ties multiple models together.
-Here's the code for [DroidStorySpace.java]:
+Here's the code for [DroidStorySpace.java][droidstoryspace_java]:

 ~~~java
 @Space(